Coping with weekend blues: What feels like depression might just be fatigue.

 It’s late Friday afternoon, and you’re spent.
 You strive hard at your job, and on weekends you want to change gears, relax, perhaps socialize, and accomplish personal tasks on your to-do list.
-But given your expectations to accomplish tasks, do you feel like the weekend is a second job?
+With so many expectations to accomplish tasks, does your weekend feel like a second job?
 Like you never really accomplish enough during your 48 hours off of work?
 Does the weekend end up depressing you more than rejuvenating you?

 We often mistake depression for what is actually fatigue.
 We’re not depressed, we’re tired.
 Our bodies and minds need R&R to accomplish anything, and if we do not get enough sleep and restful downtime, we end up with diminishing returns on overextended efforts.
 The key is to remember that sleep counts as doing something.
 In fact, sleep is an investment of time necessary to maximize our waking hours.